Numerical Analysis of the 1-D Parabolic Optimal Transport Problem: Introduction

 \subsection{Structure of the Paper}

 The remainder of this paper is structured as follows.
 In Section \ref{sec: errorAnalysis} we show that the error between our numerical approximation and the true solution of \eqref{POT} is bounded by quantities depending on previous time-steps.
 In Section \ref{sec:code} we show how to measure the asymptotic closeness of \eqref{finitedifference} to \eqref{OT}.
 Finally in Section \ref{sec: examples} we discuss the code for implementation of the finite difference scheme as well as numerical findings and applications to quantile functions.
-In the Appendix, the proofs of explicit derivative bounds for the solution of \eqref{POT} are given.
+The proofs of explicit derivative bounds for the solution of \eqref{POT} used in calculations are given in the appendix.